 The day after I arrived in Lacanau I found British competitor Jobe Harriss reading in the back of his van, as sunlight flooded through the canopy of the pine forest where he had set up camp.
 It was a lay day, and the rest of the camp had head off into town for supplies.
 I returned later that evening to find Jobe had been joined by Luke Dillon, as well as a small crew of fellow Brits and a few Italians who were also competing in the competition.
 Luke’s start to the week had been altogether less relaxing than Jobe’s, as the clutch on his van had gone, resulting in a hair raising drive to a garage in second gear, where he’d discovered they would need to keep it in for the duration of the comp.
 In its place he’d been given a significantly less roomy hire car, the back of which would serve as bedroom for Luke and his girlfriend for the rest of the week.

-When not served a dose of bad luck by the ocean it was the most seasoned and well trained competitors who would emerge victorious in the early rounds.
+When not tripped up by the aforementioned, it was the most seasoned and well trained competitors who would emerge victorious in the early rounds.
 You could see how over years of training and coaching, many had learnt to risk mediate their every manoeuvre, finely tuning each turn so it appears simultaneously sufficiently critical to the judges, but also is a very safe option for the section available.
 Luckily for spectators however, this style of surfing melts away into the later rounds, where it is replaced by big risk manoeuvres and crazy airs, driven, as on the CT, particularly by the Brazillian contingent.

 The final mainland Euro-leg saw the tour travel away from South West France, with its oppressive heat and endless stretches of body and umbrella strewn sand, to the cooler, quieter region of Galacia in North West Spain.
 Here the scenery was beautiful and the potential for good waves a little greater.
 As a much higher ranked event it also attracted all of those at the top of the QS rankings.
 Although a little sweeter than the first rung, this top tier limbo, in which many surfers can be stuck in year after year, still felt far away from the Pro Surfer dream so many imagine.
 It was still brutal.
 The waves were still ‘challenging’ for the early rounds, and minute mistakes still sent competitors back to the airport after only twenty minutes in the brine.